miac-research/psmd/README.md

 **For more information on usage, including FAQ, please visit [www.psmd-marker.com](https://www.psmd-marker.com).**

+## IMPORTANT DISCLAIMER

+PSMD is NOT a medical device and therefore **for research use only**.
+Do not use PSMD for diagnosis, prognosis, monitoring or any other clinical routine use.
+Any application in clinical routine is forbidden by law, e.g. by Medical Device Regulation article 5 in the EU.

 ## Usage

 We recommend downloading one of our [releases](https://github.com/miac-research/psmd/releases) (for a new project, take the latest release).
 It is best practice to stick with one release in a given project.
 For even better replicability and traceability, consider using the [container version](https://github.com/miac-research/psmd/tree/main/singularity) of PSMD.